Back to all

 What's the Difference Between a Gross Lease and a Net Lease?

-Gross Lease: Under a gross lease the tenant pays the rent, the tenant's own utility, phone and wireless bills.
-The landlord pays all expenses on the premises, including maintenance, repairs and improvements.
-However all of these costs are included in the amount of the rent, so you'll probably be making a significantly higher monthly rent payment than you would be paying under a net lease.
+Under a gross lease the tenant pays the rent and the utility, phone and wireless bills.
+The landlord pays all other expenses related to the premises, including maintenance, repairs and improvements.
+However, all of these costs are included in the amount of the rent, so you'll probably be making a significantly higher monthly rent payment than you would be paying under a net lease.

 1. a percentage of gross sales;